-In fact, 56% of Americans can’t afford an unexpected expense of $1,000, and the average bill across all health services is dangerously close to that at $821.
+In fact, 57% of U.S. adults are uncomfortable with the amount of emergency savings they currently have, which is often what people dip into when paying medical bills.
 Taking billing conversations beyond the educational aspect by offering budget-friendly payment options can help patients own their financial responsibility, show that your office is flexible and reduce your cost-to-collect.

 Key points to tackle when offering transparent billing include: